to-ton/One-STI/README.md

 ## Description:
 Unlocked hidden grades for unsettled accounts.
 >*One STI on default hide your grade records if you have unsettled balance.*
-*The point of this project is to reverse engineer it and create a modified version to unlock all hidden records.*
+*The point of this project is to reverse engineer it and create a modified version to unlock all records.*

 *screenshots:*
 <img src=screenshot.png></img>